-A clean and presentable kitchen is very important.
-With the amount of time you spend in the kitchen, there are some obvious places that need to be cleaned frequently.
-In many cases though, the kitchen cabinets sit off to the side quietly and collect the history of your meals into a beautiful cocktail of slime and grease.
-If this is the case with you and its been a while since they’ve been cleaned, hold on!
-It is still possible to restore your cupboard to their former glory.
+A clean and presentable kitchen is im-por-tant.
+With the time you spend in the kitchen, there are some obvious places that need to be cleaned frequently.
+Most times, though, the kitchen cabinets sit off to the side quietly and collect the history of your meals into a beautiful cocktail of slime and grease.
+If this is the case with you, and it’s been a while since they’ve been cleaned, hold on!
+It is still possible to restore your cupboard to its former glory.

 Supplies needed (that you probably already have at home):